How to Put Dog Tag on the Collar

 By simply adding a tag, the person who finds your dog can know the address, your phone number, and even information on whether your pet is microchipped or not.

-Getting a tag is easy; however, you need to choose the material and size carefully.
-The most recommended option is a stainless steel material.
 These are resistant to corrosion, and the engraving will not wear out soon.
 Many brands offer double-sided design, and you can get around three to four lines of text on each side.

 The information should be concise and accurate, including your address, contact information, your pet’s medical details like vaccination and registration.
 Once you have the tag, now you just need to know how to attach it with a collar.